This post may contain affiliate links. Please read my Disclosure for more info.

 Shake well before use.
 Do a test spot on surfaces before using.
 Some surfaces do not like essential oils.

-This has been a really fun post to do.
-I’ve really enjoyed learning how to make natural cleaning products, and I’m surprised how easy they were to make and how good they are, and so cost effective too.
+This has been a really fun post, I’ve really enjoyed learning how to make natural cleaning products, and I’m surprised how easy they were to make.
+These DIY cleaning recipes have worked just as well as any big brand ones and worked out really cost effective too!